Want to push your limits?Visit

 The body and mind work together to make us feel pain.
 Test how by taking a seat in our pain chair.
-Will you brave the pain like 50,000 people that came before you?
+Will you brave the pain like the 50,000 people that came before you?
 Exhibited in our first exhibition MOD.IFY as part of the Feeling Human exhibit, these chairs were so popular we had to bring them back.

 Can pain be shaped?
-Design your own 3D model and show us, just how spiky a bee sting or broken wrist feel to you.
+Design your own 3D model and show us just how spiky a bee sting or broken wrist feel to you.

-Sit back in our sound chairs and hear from Ngangkari Healers about their experiences with chronic pain, and healing with their hands.
+Sit back in our sound chairs and hear from Ngangkari healers about their experiences with chronic pain, and healing with their hands.